 The Other Is Ilahî Qadar.
 People look at the apparent causes and can sometimes commit mistakes and dhulm.
 Qadar however, looks to other points and acts justly.
 It is with this that in recent times, under distressing anxiety, three matters relating to the circle of the Risale-i Nur have been warned in response to the ma’nawî questions regarding the justice of Qadar.

-First Question: Why is it that in this age, mothers who are self sacrificing and carry an exalted compassion, are deprived from inheriting the assets of their children?
+First Question: Why is it that in this age, mothers who are self-sacrificing and carry an exalted compassion, are deprived of inheriting the assets of their children?
 Why has Qadar allowed this?

-The answer given is this Mothers in this age have, by way of inculcation, misspent their compassion’s whereby they impel their children by all their forces to this world and the schools, with the presumption that their children, must achieve fame, honour, rank, and official posts.
+The answer given is this Mothers in this age have, by way of inculcation, misspent their compassion whereby they impel their children by all their forces to this world and the schools, with the presumption that their children must achieve fame, honour, rank and official posts.
 Even if they are pious, they withdraw their children from the Quranic ‘ilms and bind them to the world.
 It is due to the mistake of this compassion that Qadar has sentenced them to this deprivation.”
 Kastamonu Addendum (290)

 “In the fitrah of women, there is the inclination to love and caress children.
 And the service of her child in this world, and his shafâ’ah in the âkhirah, and after his mother’s death, the assistance to her with his good works strengthen that fıtrî inclination and encourages them to marry.
 But now, through the tarbiyyah of civilisation in place of Islamic tarbiyyah, in return of the possibility of one or two true children out of ten devotedly helping in return for the compassion of their mother, causing to be written merits in the books of their mothers’ good deeds through their pious du'âs and own good works, and becoming a shafî’ for their mothers in the âkhirah if they were sâlihs, eight out of ten are not thus.”
 Emirdağ Addendum-2 (50)